ferasallaou/Agentic-AI/README.md

 - [langchain-single-agent](langchain-single-agent): a simple single-agent example.
 It uses LangChain, OpenRouter, and Tavily through LangChain’s built-in tool support.
 - [langchain-multi-agent](langchain-multi-agent): a small multi-agent research flow.
 It splits work across agents for search, scraping, writing, and critique, and uses manually created tools instead of relying on Tavily’s LangChain tool.
 - [langgraph-basic](langgraph-basic): a basic LangGraph example that demonstrates a graph-based workflow with LangGraph and OpenRouter.
+- [langgraph-parallel-workflows](langgraph-parallel-workflows): a LangGraph example that runs multiple evaluation steps in parallel and combines their results.

 ## Quick start